kawai-225/peekls/README.md

 This is a CLI tool that

 ## Description
-peekls is a command-line tool for listing files in a directory.
+peekls is a command-line tool for listing files in a directory with additional useful features.

-It extends the standard `ls` command by adding useful features such as human-readable file sizes, sorting options, and simple previews for files.
+Unlike the standard ls command, peekls provides:
+	•	Ignore-aware listing using .gitignore and .dockerignore
+	•	README tagline preview for directories
+	•	PDF title preview for PDF files

-The tool helps users understand directory contents more easily.
+This tool helps users quickly understand directory contents without opening files.

+⸻

 ## Usage
 ```